precice/case-generate/README.md

 3. Once complete, export your topology as a YAML file
     - Save the generated YAML file
-    - Use this file with the `precice-generate` tool to create your preCICE configuration
+    - Use this file with the `precice-generator` tool to create your preCICE configuration
     - Validate the generated preCICE config with [config-checker](https://github.com/precice-forschungsprojekt/config-checker)
     - Use `precice-config-checker` and/or `precice-tools check` to validate the generated preCICE config